Information for term Service & Leadership

 - Tentative Dates: Jan 3 – Apr 3, 2020 (13 weeks)*

 Improve your Spanish in a colorful, vibrant atmosphere while you help with community challenges.

 Put your Spanish skills to good use and connect with local communities in need.
-After a first month of intensive Spanish language training adapted to your level, immerse yourself in a new cultural reality and learn through service.
+After a first month of intensive Spanish language training adapted to your level and Teaching English as a Foreign Language course, immerse yourself in a new cultural reality and learn through service.

 Throughout your stay you'll have the opportunity to get involved with up to two different NGOs, programs, or schools, including: